 Your focus should be on 2 things:

-You may want to check our Software Engineer roadmap which is meant to guide people like you in building a successful career in Software Engineering, right from 0 level.
+You may want to check our Software Engineer roadmap which is meant to guide people like you in building a successful career in Software Engineering, right from 0 levels.

-You don’t really have to join an offline class to learn programming.
+You don’t really have to join an offline class to learn to program.
 There are tonnes of online courses from which you can learn at your home